Ali Rezai: Focused ultrasound

 In 2016 while at Ohio State, Rezai and his team were among several centers in the US performing a procedure to reduce tremors from essential tremor and Parkinson's disease with high intensity focused ultrasound (HIFU).

 With Rezai as lead researcher, in 2018, the Rockefeller Neuroscience Institute was chosen as the initial site in the US for an FDA-approved clinical trial using low intensity magnetic resonance–guided focused ultrasound (MRgFUS), for treatment of Alzheimer's disease.
 That October, he began overseeing the trial to use MRgFUS to open the blood-brain barrier (BBB) with the aim of improving brain function and clearing beta-amyloid plaques in the brain.

 There were reports in 2019 and again in 2021 suggesting the treatment was safe, and in 2022, Rezai and the research team reported that "clinical trial participants in the early stages of Alzheimer's disease saw a modest reduction in beta-amyloid plaques."
 They were still testing if the results would be "enough to help the patient long term."

-In 2021, Rezai as principal investigator oversaw the launch a new trial of focused ultrasound for the treatment of opioid use disorder and other substance addiction.
+In 2021, Rezai launched a new study of low-intensity focused ultrasound for the treatment of OUD and other substance addiction.
+LIFU for Treatment for Refractory Opioid Use Disorder continues the clinical trials at RNI for non-invasive sound waves to treat substance addiction, which Wired reports, in 2026, have consistently demonstrated immediate results when applying LIFU to treat patients with severe drug addiction.